-[WCI’s Note: This was inspired by Stephen Nelson’s 2014 post Why Early Mortgage Repayment Makes Sense for High-Income Investors.
+[Editor’s Note: This is one of my regular columns from MDMagazine which was inspired by Stephen Nelson’s 2014 post Why Early Mortgage Repayment Makes Sense for High-Income Investors.
 It seems appropriate to mention something about standing on the shoulders of giants with this blog as much of what I write about has been said before in other ways and other places.
 At any rate, today we’re going to be talking about paying off your mortgage early.
 Regular readers know I have mixed feelings (and an update) on this topic, of course, and this post is pretty much written from just one perspective.
 Remember it’s titled “6 Reasons the Rich Should Pay Off Their Mortgage Early” not “YOU Should Definitely Pay Off YOUR mortgage early.”]

 Most Americans have a financial goal to have a paid-for house.
 Many would even like to pay the house off in less than a standard 15-30-year time period.
 However, the truth is that most Americans probably shouldn’t be paying off their mortgage early.
 This is because they usually have a better use for their money.
 On the other hand, it is far more likely to be the right move for a wealthy, high-income professional.
 This article will detail six reasons why.